Gilberto Correa

-Gilberto Emiro Correa Romero (born February 24, 1943) is a Venezuelan television personality known for hosting De Fiesta Con Venevision from 1969–1983 and Súper Sábado Sensacional from 1988-1996.
+Gilberto Emiro Correa Romero (born February 24, 1943) is a Venezuelan television personality known for hosting De Fiesta Con Venevision from 1969–1983 and Súper Sábado Sensacional from 1988 to 1996.
 Correa is also best known for his deep voice on Venevision's commercial bumpers and promos during the 1980s and 1990s.

 Career

 Venevision

 Correa began his career on Venevision at age 21, on the show Ritmo y Juventud.
 His popularity soon earned him the position of being an announcer and host of numerous events.
 In 1969, Correa was hired to host De Fiesta Con Venevision a variety show which lasted through 1983.

 Throughout the 1980s, Correa often filled in for Amador Bendayan on the variety show Sábado Sensacional.
 By 1988, Bendayan's health was deteriorating and was forced to retire from the show.
 Bendayan died shortly after Correa took over as host.
 On Saturday of that week, a special edition of Sábado Sensacional aired in which Correa read Bendayan's last will.
 In 1990, the show was renamed Súper Sábado Sensacional and focused more on multitudinary events, generating higher ratings.
 In 1996, future host Daniel Sarcos hosted a new game show segment called Mega Match Sensacional.
 Correa stepped down as the main host of Súper Sábado Sensacional in favor of Sarcos, who would host the show for the next twelve years.
 Correa eventually left the network that same year.

 Correa reappeared on Súper Sábado Sensacional numerous times (the first being in 2007, celebrating the late Ricardo Pena's 30 years of producing the show).
 Correa returned again in 2009 to participate in a tribute to Amador Bendayan presented by Daniel Sarcos.
 In March 2011, Correa returned once again to Súper Sábado Sensacional to co-host the episode celebrating Venevision's 50th anniversary alongside former host Leonardo Villalobos.
 In 2013, Correa, along with several of Venevision's current and former personalities, returned to participate in a tribute dedicated to the late Joaquin Riviera, who served as general production manager of the network from 1986 until his death in April 2013.